KRR-Oxford/OntoAlign/LogMap-ML/README.md

 # LogMap-ML

-This folder includes the implementation of LogMap-ML introduced in the paper ****Augmenting Ontology Alignment by Semantic Embedding and Distant Supervision**** which has been accepted by ESWC 2021.
+This folder includes the implementation of LogMap-ML introduced in the paper ****Augmenting Ontology Alignment by Semantic Embedding and Distant Supervision****.
-The HeLis and FoodOn ontologies, their partial GS, their name and path files are in helis_foodon.tar.gz.
+The HeLis and FoodOn ontologies, and their partial GS, which are adopted for the evaluation in the paper, are under **data/**.
+Note the HeLis ontology adopted has been pre-processed by transforming instances into classes.

 ### Dependence